LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

   By default, the PMD will set this value to 1.

-- ``mtr_log_max_num`` parameter [int]

-  Log 2 of maximal number of flow meters can be created.
-  The maximal value for this parameter is 24 when ASO is supported, and 12 when ASO is not supported.
-  There will be better performance if the sum of ``mtr_log_max_num`` and ``log_max_flow_per_mtr`` is less or equal to 20.

-  By default, the PMD will set this value to 24 when ASO is supported, and 12 when ASO is not supported.

-- ``log_max_flow_per_mtr`` parameter [int]

-  One flow meter can be used by multiple flows.
-This parameter defines log 2 of maximal number of flows can be supported by one flow meter, and its maximal value is 23 when device supports.
-  There will be better performance if the sum of ``mtr_log_max_num`` and ``log_max_flow_per_mtr`` is less or equal to 20.

-  By default, the PMD will set this value to 0 when ASO is supported, and 8 when ASO is not supported.

 - ``isolated_mode`` parameter [int]

   A nonzero value configures the port to initialize in :ref:`flow_isolated_mode`.